 and holds a small, handmade vintage-style noise maker.

-In his other hand he carries
+In his other hand he carries a vintage mercury glass ornament.

 (Check out his back pocket: